Wrongful Termination & Unlawful Discharge

 In general, for a wrongful employment termination claim, the employee's termination must be in breach of an agreement or contract, or for an unlawful reason.
 If it is not, then it will probably not support a wrongful discharge claim.
 In California, employees are generally "at-will", and without a written or verbal contract stating otherwise, a lawsuit may not be brought against the employer for wrongful termination unless he or she is legally restricted from terminating the employee.
 All California employees are generally at-will, barring specific exceptions, so most job termination claims must be based on unlawful employer conduct that violates a statue or other public policy.

-If you have an unemployment department ruling finding that your discharge or firing from work was unlawful or discriminatory, we can review the circumstances of your job termination to determine if you have a claim for wrongful termination.
-Please contact us for a consultation at 323-933-1352.
+If you are in the Los Angeles area and have an unemployment department ruling finding that your discharge or firing from work was unlawful or discriminatory, we can review the circumstances of your job termination to determine if you have a claim for wrongful termination.
+Please contact us for a complimentary consultation at (323) 933-1352.
+We have over 25 years of experience in employment law- we fight for employee's rights and will help you to determine whether you may have a wrongful termination case.